BudEcosystem/bud-serve-eval/README.md

-# 🥷 PyGuard
+# 🥷 BudEval

 ---

-PyGuard is an all-in-one reference repository and documentation guide for maintaining high-quality Python projects.
+BudEval is an all-in-one reference repository and documentation guide for maintaining high-quality Python projects.
 It provides a comprehensive suite of guidelines and configuration files for setting up hooks, writing and running tests, generating and maintaining documentation, and profiling your code for performance optimization.
-PyGuard is designed to streamline the development process, ensuring your codebase remains clean, efficient, and well-documented.
+BudEval is designed to streamline the development process, ensuring your codebase remains clean, efficient, and well-documented.

 ### 🔧 Features